 Last week we focused on Super Foods with monounsaturated fat, and this week we’re going to learn about two Super Foods that are stars in the “omega-3 fats” category: salmon and flax.
 Salmon is the straight-up super food while flax sits in the “honorable mention” category.
 Our brains and hearts NEED omega-3s, and most American’s aren’t getting enough.
-This is a big deal worth a little of your time, especially moms of young children. (top photo source)
+This is a big deal worth a little of your time, especially moms of young children.

-What is an Omega-3 Fat?
+What Is an Omega-3 Fat?

 In case you’ve been hiding under a rock and don’t watch the news (like me!), you might not have heard this term a zillion times in the last few years.
 Poor Americans, we’re generally deficient in omega-3 fats, mostly because much of our processed foods contain omega-6 fats, not evil in their own right, but vastly overeaten, which throws us out of balance.
 Our bodies want a proper balance between these two polyunsaturated fats.
 There’s a lot of different ratios given, so I’ll just leave it at that and leave out the numbers.
 UPDATE: More on the omega-3/omega-6 balance!